brdowden/ros_simple_pick_place/README.md

 ```

 ## Usage
+1. in your built workspace, edit the directory of your files in the 'my_gui.py' file at lines 77, 82, & 87 to point to your installed package.
+For me they were at '/home/ros/ws_moveit/src/simple_pick_place/scripts/pick_place.py'.

-1. To start simulation run:
+2. To start simulation run:
 ```sh
 roslaunch panda_moveit_config demo.launch
 ```